In this post I will lay out “the solution” to global warming.

 Three more points: First, it bears repeating that the wedges are not analytically rigorous (as I explained in Part 1), but they are conceptually useful.
 We might need a couple more or a couple less.

-Second, some people mistakenly think we need a lot more wedges.
-I explain why this is a mistaken view in Part 2.5: The fuzzy math of the stabilization wedges [warning: only for hard-core wonks].
+Second, some people, like our friend Roger Pielke, Jr., mistakenly think we need a lot more wedges.
+I explain where he is wrong in Part 2.5: The fuzzy math of the stabilization wedges [warning: only for hard-core wonks].

 Third, if you don’t like one of those wedges, you need to find a replacement strategy.
 Other possibilities can be found here, but I think the ones above are the most plausible by far, which tells you how dubious some of Princeton’s other wedges are [-- I'm talking about you, would-be hydrogen wedges].

 Could a bunch of breakthrough technologies substitute for some of the above wedges?
-That is far, far more implausible, as I explain at length here (see “The breakthrough technology illusion“).
-Increasingly R&D is very important, as I’ve argued for two decades, but rapid deployment is the sine qua non for averting multiple ever-worsening catastrophes.
+That is far, far more implausible, as I will discuss next week (or see here).